 This guide summarises the regulations, defines what the gender pay gap is, how it differs from equal pay, and what its causes are.
 It also looks at why the gender pay gap needs to be tackled, looks at the detail of the regulations and how to calculate your gender pay gap.

-The guide offers suggestions on how you might close the gap; looks at the reporting requirements and at how good communications will help you to explain your gender pay gap figures to the wider world.
+The guide offers suggestions on how you might close the gap; what the reporting requirements are; and at how including a narrative, and creating a communications plan, will help you to explain your gender pay gap figures to your own organisation and to the wider world.

 Download the guide:

 In this video interview, Peter Cheese, CEO at the CIPD, shares his reflections and thoughts on gender pay pap reporting and the need to create better workplaces.

 Watch the interview with Sheila Wild, founder of the Equal Pay Portal

 In this video, Sheila Wild, founder of the Equal Pay Portal, outlines the new gender pay gap reporting regulations.
 She explores why they’re important for business as well as some of the challenges organisations may face in reporting on the new gender pay gap measures.

 Explore our related content